ml-pastore/German_English_Dict/README.md

+This is an in-progress German/English (American) dictionary in CSV format.

+The dictionary will eventually end up in a database (likely MongoDb)

-This is an in-progress German/English (American) dictionary in JSON format.
-My goal is to eventually use it with vocabulary and grammr trainers.
+My goal is to eventually use it with vocabulary and grammar trainers.